ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

-﻿# Encrypted Backup and Restore
+﻿# Backup Encryption

 ---

 {NOTE: }

-* With RavenDB 4.0 and 4.1, you can only encrypt a Snapshot - providing that the database has been encrypted.
-* With RavenDB 4.2, you can encrypt a logical-backup as well.
+* The snapshot of an encrypted database is encrypted as well.
+  You can create an encrypted backup by taking the snapshot of an encrypted database.
+* Logical-backup encryption is not supported by RavenDB 4.0 and 4.1.

 * In this page:
   * [Introduction](../../../../client-api/operations/maintenance/backup/encrypted-backup#introduction)